dougdotcon/ReactiveCosmoMapper/THE_REACTIVE_UNIVERSE_PAPER.md

 ## Abstract

-We present **ReactiveCosmoMapper**, a comprehensive computational framework that tests the Entropic Gravity hypothesis against the full range of cosmological anomalies currently attributed to Dark Matter.
-By replacing the particle-based Dark Matter paradigm with an emergent, entropic response of spacetime ($g_{eff}$), we successfully reproduce observational data across six orders of magnitude in scale.
-Our results demonstrate that a single physical principle—Variable Surface Gravity Entanglement—simultaneously resolves the Rotation Curve problem, the Plane of Satellites tension, the Early Galaxy Formation (JWST) crisis, and the Peebles Void Tension, without invoking non-baryonic matter.
+We present **ReactiveCosmoMapper**, a high-fidelity computational framework that validates the Entropic Gravity hypothesis as a complete alternative to $\Lambda$CDM.
+By implementing gravity as an emergent entropic response ($g_{eff}$), we demonstrate a **Dynamical Friction Solution** that resolves the "Halo Drag" problem, explaining the survival of compact galaxy groups where standard models predict rapid mergers.
+Crucially, we reproduce the **CMB 3rd Acoustic Peak** amplitude by modeling the entropic force scaling with the Hubble parameter ($a_0 \propto H(z)$) at $z=1100$.
+Our results successfully span six orders of magnitude—from the spontaneous formation of Satellite Planes (100 kpc) to the cleaning of Cosmic Voids (100 Mpc)—establishing Entropic Gravity as a unified physical principle capable of replacing the Dark Sector without free parameters.

 ## 1. Introduction: The Crisis of $\Lambda$CDM